eelcoj/stimulus-form-utilities/README.md

 # Stimulus form utilities
 A set of small form utility helpers:

-- characters count
+- characters count for any input field
-- auto-resize heighy of a textarea
+- auto-resize height of a textarea
 - copy to clipboard
 - cmd-/ctrl + enter to submit form